 Sale Registration Services in Dubai

-Register your property sale in Dubai at EGSH, an authorised Real Estate Registration Trustee Centre under the Dubai Land Department (DLD).
-Our consultants handle the full registration process—verifying ownership documents, calculating DLD fees, coordinating with both parties and their banks (if applicable), and issuing the electronic Title Deed and e-map upon completion.
-The entire procedure is processed through DLD’s official systems and finalised during a single visit.
+EGSH is an authorised Real Estate Registration Trustee Centre operating under the Dubai Land Department.
+EGSH consultants verify ownership documents, calculate applicable DLD fees, coordinate with both parties and their banks where applicable, and submit the registration through DLD's official system.

 - Completed in one visit